jsun98/LispCC/README.md

 ```
 1. Parsing (Lexical Analysis)
   - Read input program
-  - Break program into tokens (internal representation)
+  - Break program into tokens
   - Analysis of tokens according our Abstract Syntax Tree
 2. Evaluation & Execution
-  - Internal representation is processed according to the semantics of Scheme
+  - Tokens are processed according to the semantics of Scheme
   - Carry out the computation
 ```

+Storing Scheme Expressions
+  - Scheme objects - defined in SList.cpp
+  - Environment - stored as STL unordered_map

 Overview of internal processes
 ```